lucidcode/Halovision-INSPEC/firmware/src/micropython/docs/library/omv.image.rst

    When downscaling an image this method will subsample the input image to produce the downscaled image.
 Use `image.AREA` for the higest quality downscaling if speed is not an issue.

+.. data:: VFLIP

+   Vertically flip the image being drawn by `draw_image`.

-.. data:: image.CENTER
+.. data:: HMIRROR

-   Anchor the image being drawn with `draw_image` in the center versus the top left hand corner.
+   Horizontally mirror the image being drawn by `draw_image`.

+.. data:: TRANSPOSE

+   Transpose (swap x/y) the image being draw by `draw_image`.

+.. data:: CENTER

+   Center the image being drawn to the center of the image/canvas it's being drawn on.
+Any x/y offsets passed will move the image being drawn from the center by that amount.

-.. data:: image.EXTRACT_RGB_CHANNEL_FIRST
+.. data:: EXTRACT_RGB_CHANNEL_FIRST

    When extracting an RGB channel from an RGB image using `draw_image` extract the channel first before scaling versus afterwards to prevent any artifacts.

-.. data:: image.APPLY_COLOR_PALETTE_FIRST
+.. data:: APPLY_COLOR_PALETTE_FIRST

    When applying a color lookup table to an image using `draw_image` apply the color look table first before scaling versus afterwards to prevent any artifacts.

+.. data:: SCALE_ASPECT_KEEP

+   Scale the image being drawn to fit inside of the image/canvas being drawn on while maintaining the aspect ratio.
+Unless the image aspect ratios match the image being drawn will not completley cover the image/canvas being drawn on.
+Any x_scale/y_scale values passed will additionally scale the scaled image.

+.. data:: SCALE_ASPECT_EXPAND

+   Scale the image being drawn to fill image/canvas being drawn on while maintaining the aspect ratio.
+Unless the image aspect ratios match the image being drawn will be cropped.
+   Any x_scale/y_scale values passed will additionally scale the scaled image.

+.. data:: SCALE_ASPECT_IGNORE

+   Scale the image being drawn to fill the image/canvas being drawn on.
+This does not maintain the aspect ratio of the image being drawn.
+Any x_scale/y_scale values passed will additionally scale the scaled image.

+.. data:: ROTATE_90

+   Rotate the image by 90 degrees (this is just `image.VFLIP` ORed with `image.TRANSPOSE`).

+.. data:: ROTATE_180

+   Rotate the image by 180 degrees (this is just `image.HMIRROR` ORed with `image.VFLIP`).

+.. data:: ROTATE_270

+   Rotate the image by 270 degrees (this is just `image.HMIRROR` ORed with `image.TRANSPOSE`).

-.. data:: image.BLACK_BACKGROUND
+.. data:: BLACK_BACKGROUND

    Speeds up `draw_image` when drawing on a black destination image when using alpha effects that require reading both source and destination pixels.
 This skips reading the destination pixel.

-.. data:: image.SEARCH_EX
+.. data:: SEARCH_EX

    Exhaustive template matching search.

-.. data:: image.SEARCH_DS
+.. data:: SEARCH_DS

    Faster template matching search.

-.. data:: image.EDGE_CANNY
+.. data:: EDGE_CANNY

    Use the canny edge detection algorithm for doing edge detection on an image.

-.. data:: image.EDGE_SIMPLE
+.. data:: EDGE_SIMPLE

    Use a simple thresholded high pass filter algorithm for doing edge detection on an image.

-.. data:: image.CORNER_FAST
+.. data:: CORNER_FAST

    Faster and less accurate corner detection algorithm for ORB keypoints.

-.. data:: image.CORNER_AGAST
+.. data:: CORNER_AGAST

    Slower and more accurate corner detection algorithm for ORB keypoints.

-.. data:: image.TAG16H5
+.. data:: TAG16H5

    TAG1H5 tag family bit mask enum.
 Used for AprilTags.

-.. data:: image.TAG25H7
+.. data:: TAG25H7

    TAG25H7 tag family bit mask enum.
 Used for AprilTags.

-.. data:: image.TAG25H9
+.. data:: TAG25H9

    TAG25H9 tag family bit mask enum.
 Used for AprilTags.

-.. data:: image.TAG36H10
+.. data:: TAG36H10

    TAG36H10 tag family bit mask enum.
 Used for AprilTags.

-.. data:: image.TAG36H11
+.. data:: TAG36H11

    TAG36H11 tag family bit mask enum.
 Used for AprilTags.

-.. data:: image.ARTOOLKIT
+.. data:: ARTOOLKIT

    ARTOOLKIT tag family bit mask enum.
 Used for AprilTags.

-.. data:: image.EAN2
+.. data:: EAN2

    EAN2 barcode type enum.

-.. data:: image.EAN5
+.. data:: EAN5

    EAN5 barcode type enum.

-.. data:: image.EAN8
+.. data:: EAN8

    EAN8 barcode type enum.

-.. data:: image.UPCE
+.. data:: UPCE

    UPCE barcode type enum.

-.. data:: image.ISBN10
+.. data:: ISBN10

    ISBN10 barcode type enum.

-.. data:: image.UPCA
+.. data:: UPCA

    UPCA barcode type enum.

-.. data:: image.EAN13
+.. data:: EAN13

    EAN13 barcode type enum.

-.. data:: image.ISBN13
+.. data:: ISBN13

    ISBN13 barcode type enum.

-.. data:: image.I25
+.. data:: I25

    I25 barcode type enum.

-.. data:: image.DATABAR
+.. data:: DATABAR

    DATABAR barcode type enum.

-.. data:: image.DATABAR_EXP
+.. data:: DATABAR_EXP

    DATABAR_EXP barcode type enum.

-.. data:: image.CODABAR
+.. data:: CODABAR

    CODABAR barcode type enum.

-.. data:: image.CODE39
+.. data:: CODE39

    CODE39 barcode type enum.

-.. data:: image.PDF417
+.. data:: PDF417

    PDF417 barcode type enum - Future (e.g. doesn't work right now).

-.. data:: image.CODE93
+.. data:: CODE93

    CODE93 barcode type enum.

-.. data:: image.CODE128
+.. data:: CODE128

    CODE128 barcode type enum.